-What is a care partner?
+What is a Care Partner?

 - A care partner is is anyone who the patient wishes to have visit.
-It could be a family member, a neighbor or a friend.
+It could be a family member, a neighbour or a friend.
 The term ‘Care Partner’ recognizes the significant role that family and friends play in the health, well-being and recovery of our patients.